OntarioTech-CS-program/W23-LectureExamples/README.md

  - HTML Client that fetches a list of words and their frequencies from the ParsingFiles server; then displays them in a WordCloud visualization using [WordCloud2](https://github.com/timdream/wordcloud2.js).
  - From Part 3 video, this was modified to include text inputs and send a POST request to the server.

+## Module 6 - SocketDemo
+- Java class `BookData` created during the lecture in week 7.
+We used `URLConnection` to get a stream with the api data, then we parse it using the `org.json` library.